Know The Facts

 Travel During the Pandemic?
 Read The Latest COVID-19 Updates

 The protection of CARP members is our priority.
 We encourage you to do your due diligence before you travel.
 Check the COVID-19 status of the country you’re planning to visit, and stay informed of COVID-19 activity at your destination, which can vary significantly and change quickly from one country to another and within regions of the country.

 To help you stay informed, Government of Canada Travel Advisories and advice are posted in the section below.

-ArriveCAN Mobile/Web App - to provide mandatory travel information on and after your entry into Canada
+- ArriveCAN: Mobile/Web App (MANDATORY) - MUST be used to provide mandatory travel information before and after your entry into Canada.

 Travel To / From the United States

 - COVID-19: Travel Information - Restrictions, quarantine and border, plus testing requirements.

 - Registration of Canadians Abroad - To receive updates that may affect Canadian travellers.

 Make an Informed Decision on your Travel Insurance